In this article, Lori discusses the mistakes that donors make when giving to disaster recovery. Read it here.

 Imagine, instead, the tactical allocation of funds across the entire disaster life cycle, from disaster preparedness through long-term recovery.
 With thoughtful analysis ahead of the disaster, each dollar given in response can be used to its full potential.
 That not only means less waste and duplication of efforts; it also means combined dollars can reach further toward solutions.

 CDP’s Disaster Recovery Fund, shepherded by a team of experts in disaster philanthropy, offers a place for donors to give with confidence, knowing that monies given will target both emerging and imminent needs.

-In addition to awarding grants for specific emergencies, the fund will make strategic investments in research, preparedness, and planning, fully demonstrating the value of a streamlined, long-term approach.
-As a permanent resource for the disaster philanthropy community, the fund will extend beyond the crisis of disaster response to help create truly resilient communities, all the while combining efforts for greatest impact.
+In addition to awarding grants for specific emergencies, the fund makes strategic investments in research, preparedness, and planning, fully demonstrating the value of a streamlined, long-term approach.
+As a permanent resource for the disaster philanthropy community, the fund extends beyond the crisis of disaster response to help create truly resilient communities, all the while combining efforts for greatest impact.